plurid/elementql/README.md

 ```

-In each element directory there can be a `elementql.yaml` file with metadata
+In each element directory there can be an `elementql.yaml` file with metadata specific to the element

 ``` yaml
 # the element name derived from the directory name will be overwrriten with `OverwriteName`